rartino/snap-liquidsky-wine/README.md

    unofficial-liquidsky-wine
 ```

-<b>Note: it seems that the first time one restarts the snap after a reboot, LiquidSky thinks you are running it on a new computer and asks for login + email verification.
-A workaround seems to be to just shut it down and restart it.</b>
+**Note: it seems that the first time one restarts the snap after a reboot, LiquidSky thinks you are running it on a new computer and asks for login + email verification.
+A workaround seems to be to just shut it down and restart it.**

 ([Don't have snapd installed?](https://snapcraft.io/docs/core/install))